dilshat/telegram-bot/README.md

 ### How to use:

 + In file `.env` set TELEGRAM_TOKEN to your bot token
-+ Implement bot logic in `attacments/logic.js`.
-It contains an example script to be used as reference
++ Implement bot logic in `scripts/logic.js`.
+It contains an example script to be used as a reference
 + Build bot `go build` and run `./scriptable-bot`